mkner/longitudinal-and-lateral-controllers-for-autonomous-vehicles/DEMO.md

 ## Short Demo Clips

 ### Testing adverse and unexpected autonomous system problems

 ### Reverse

-Simulates a problem with the vehicle putting iteself into reverse even though
+Simulates a problem with the vehicle putting itself into reverse even though
 it was given forward motion from the local planner.
-Tests ability of the
+Tests ability of the controllers
-controllers to recover from suddenly being put into reverse while still
+to recover from suddenly being put into reverse while still receiving the forward
-receiving the forward waypoint stream for position.
-The negative of
-velocity control signal triggers reverse.
-The Stanley controller uses
+waypoint stream for position.
+The negative of velocity control signal triggers reverse.
-the RRP (Rear Reference Point) instead of the FRP (Front Reference Point)
+The Stanley controller uses the RRP (Rear Reference Point) instead of the FRP
-when in reverse.
+(Front Reference Point) when in reverse.
 A zero velocity signal puts on the brakes.
 Then the car puts itself back into forward gear.